-Getting around Guadeloupe: There is a bus service around the islands, but timing and frequency can be a bit erratic.
+There is a bus service around the islands, but timing and frequency can be a bit erratic.
 So if you want to explore it’s easiest to hire a car – there’s a mix of big name and local car hire firms at the airport.
-Roads are generally pretty good though they can be hilly on Basse-Terre (our tiny 1-litre engine car wasn’t happy!).
+Roads are generally pretty good though they can be hilly on Basse-Terre.
 If you want to visit the other islands, ferries run to Les Saintes from Point-à-Pitre and Trois Rivières, to Marie Galante from Point-à-Pitre and Saint François, and to La Désirade from Saint François.

-Guadeloupe travel tips: Tourism on the islands is very French-focused, so it’s useful to be able to speak and read at least basic French.
-The currency is the euro and there are banks with ATMs in most towns.
+Tourism on the islands is very French-focused, so it’s useful to be able to speak and read at least basic French.
+The currency used on the islands is the euro and there are banks with ATMs in most towns.
 Credit cards are also accepted in hotels and in larger shops and restaurants.
-And if you’re travelling from the EU, Guadeloupe counts as part of France so you can use your mobile minutes and data for no extra roaming cost.
+And if you’re visiting Guadeloupe from a country within the EU, the island counts as part of France so you can use your mobile minutes and data for no extra roaming cost.